peteroupc/MailLib/docs/PeterO.Mail.Message.md

  Gets a file name suggested by this message for saving the message's body to a file.
 For more information on the algorithm, see ContentDisposition.MakeFilename.

- This method generates a file name based on the  `filename` filename parameter of the Content-Disposition header field, if it exists, or on the  `name` name parameter of the Content-Type header field, otherwise.
+ This method generates a file name based on the  `filename`  parameter of the Content-Disposition header field, if it exists, or on the  `name`  parameter of the Content-Type header field, otherwise.

   <b>Returns:</b>